 Animals are an intrinsic part of Australian society.
-From our iconic wildlife, to our cherished pets, and the many millions of animals farmed for food and fibre, the social and economic contribution that animals make to Australian society is profound.
+From our iconic wildlife to our cherished pets, and the many millions of animals farmed for food and fibre, the social and economic contribution that animals make to Australian society is profound.
 The humane treatment of animals is a principle that is embraced by the overwhelming majority of Australians and is often said to be a marker of the moral character of a society.

-Apart from the strong ethical case for treating animals humanely, animal welfare is now taking on increasingly important economic dimensions as it begins to play a more prominent role in industry sustainability policy, trade and market access, and in shaping Australia's international reputation as an environmentally responsible global citizen.
-The value to Australian society of maintaining and improving animal welfare is clear and should form a key pillar of government policy into the future.
+Apart from the strong ethical case for treating animals humanely, animal welfare is now taking on increasingly important economic dimensions as it begins to play a prominent role in industry sustainability policy, trade and market access, and in shaping Australia's international reputation as an environmentally responsible global citizen.
+Animal based industries contribute over \$50 billion to the Australian economy every year.
+The value of maintaining and improving animal welfare to Australian society is clear and should form a key pillar of government policy into the future.